 In Theorem~\ref{thmSymDatalog}, we gave a characterization of the class of CSPs solvable by symmetric Datalog programs.
-It is not the best possible characterization, though, because at the moment it is not known for which structures $\A$ is there linear Datalog program deciding $\CSP(\A)$.
+Unfortunately, our result depends on understanding the power of linear Datalog; the characterization of CSPs solvable by linear Datalog is an open problem at the moment.

 However, once somebody obtains a characterization of linear Datalog, our result immediately gives a characterization of symmetric Datalog.
 To see how that could come about, let us reexamine some conjectures about the CSPs solvable by fragments of Datalog~\cite{larose-tesson-hardness-csp} that would give us a characterization of symmetric Datalog: